-ANSWER: The plaintiff has failed to specify what period constitutes "all relevant times", thus Ronald Watts is without knowledge or information sufficient to form a belief as to the truth of the allegations in this paragraph.
+ANSWER: The plaintiff has failed to specify what period constitutes "all relevant times," thus Ronald Watts is without knowledge or information sufficient to form a belief as to the truth of the allegations in this paragraph.

-7. Plaintiff Blair is one of many victims of the criminal enterprise run by convicted felon and former Chicago Police Sergeant Ronald Watts and his tactical team at the Ida B. Wells Homes in the 2000's.
+7. Plaintiff Stokes is one of many victims of the criminal enterprise run by convicted felon and former Chicago Police Sergeant Ronald Watts and his tactical team at the Ida B. Wells Homes in the 2000's.

-8. As of the date of filing, fifty individuals who were framed by the Watts Gang have had their convictions vacated by the Circuit Court of Cook County.
+8. As of the date of filing, more than fifty individuals who were framed by the Watts Gang have had their convictions vacated by the Circuit Court of Cook County.

-ANSWER: Ronald Watts admits that at least fifty individuals had their convictions vacated by the Circuit Court of Cook County.
+ANSWER: Ronald Watts admits that many individuals had their convictions vacated by the Circuit Court of Cook County.
 Ronald Watts denies that those individuals were "framed" and denies the remaining allegations of this paragraph.

 9. Several of these other victims of the Watts Gang are currently prosecuting federal lawsuits.
-Pursuant to an order of the Court's Executive Committee dated July 12, 2018, these cases have been coordinated for pretrial proceedings with the lead case Baker v.
-City of Chicago, 16-cv-8940.
+Pursuant to an order of the Court's Executive Committee dated July 12, 2018, these cases have been coordinated for pretrial proceedings under the caption, In Re: Watts Coordinated Pretrial Proceedings, 19-cv-01717.

 ANSWER: Ronald Watts admits only that the above listed lawsuits are currently pending in this Court.
-Ronald Watts denies the remaining allegations in this paragraph.
+As to the remaining allegations, Ronald Watts denies the remaining allegations in this paragraph.